ezEngine/docs-src/pages/docs/xr/xr-project-setup.md

 Next, you will need to map XR controller input to input actions.
 Go to the [Input Set Configuration](../input/input-config.md) dialog and change `Shoot` to `xr_hand_right_select_click`.
 If you play the scene again, you should be able to shoot with your right controller.
 More details can be found in the [XR Input](xr-input.md) chapter.

+### Rendering Multithreading

+By default, the engine renders multithreaded.
+This means that one frame of delay is introduced.
+This will worsen the stability of the XR experience.
+If enough CPU headroom is available, consider disabling the cvar `Rendering.Multithreading` using the methods outlined [here](../debugging/cvars.md).

 ## See Also

 * [XR Graphics](xr-graphics.md)